 In other news, former Kings beat writer and current Fanhouse columnist Sam Amick caught up with University of Kentucky coach John Calipari who continued to say teams passing on Cousins will regret their choice.

-“People are making a big-time mistake on this kid,” Calipari told FanHouse by phone leading up to the draft.
-“I’ve never coached a player who has come as far as fast as he did. … Maturity-wise, basketball-wise, he has got to grow there, but he has come a long way.”
+"“People are making a big-time mistake on this kid,” Calipari told FanHouse by phone leading up to the draft.
+“I’ve never coached a player who has come as far as fast as he did. … Maturity-wise, basketball-wise, he has got to grow there, but he has come a long way.”“In my opinion, he should be a top three pick,” said Calipari, who coached Evans at Memphis and was consulted by the Kings regarding his former players both then and now.
+“He’s not even close to how good he can be.”"

 If Coach Cal is anything, it’s a premier talent evaluator.
 His continued support (much of it going out of his way) of Cousins speaks volumes to me.
 I’ve seen Calipari extend a helping hand before, but, not to this extent – mainly because I believe he feels Cousins has gotten a raw deal from most of the major media outlets.
 I can’t help but feel the same way.